-7. Type the MAC address of the computer or server.

-Tip If the computer is already on your network, you can copy its MAC address from the Attached Devices page and paste it here.
+- 7. Type the MAC address of the computer or server. - Tip If the computer is already on your network, you can copy its MAC address from the Attached Devices page and paste it here. - 8.
+Click the Apply button.

 The reserved address is entered into the table.